Constructing buildings, partnerships and relationships with integrity since 1879

 • DELIVERY METHOD: CM

-This 8,000 square foot structure is a prefabricated (post and beam) super insulated package by Bensonwood Homes.
-The exterior walls are R-40 and roofs are R-60.
+This 8,000-square-foot structure is a prefabricated (post and beam) super-insulated package by Bensonwood Homes.
+The exterior walls are R-40, and the roofs are R-60.
 The project has a 45kw photovoltaic system.
-The windows are a high end German triple-glazed unit.
+The windows are a high-end German triple-glazed unit.
 High-tech daylighting sensors maximize the amount of natural light coming into the center, helping to reduce electricity use by 60%.

 This Net Zero project received LEED Platinum certification and the AIA Vermont Citation for Excellence in Architecture.
 Maclay Architects received the Zero Net Energy Award at the Northeast Sustainable Energy Conference.